Kroc/NoNonsenseForum/README.txt

 *	CSS fixes
 *	Inline code, heading and divider markup implementation
 *	Fault with adding new threads
-*	Improved ".htaccess" compatibility with Mac OS
 *	URL parsing with subdomains containing a dash
 *	`$1` being stripped from code spans / blocks
-*	Use `rel="nofollow external"` on external links
-*	Duplicate appends
-*	Title-line self links (this was quite complex)
 *	Suggestion to improve error messages
 *	Closing bracket in URL when URL is last text in a quote
 *	Block quote regex fixes